 The ‘Country Tour’ sponsored ride took place on Sunday 17th September.
 The ride was approximately twelve miles long, with a six mile option, and went north from Albury Hall towards Furneux Pelham and Brent Pelham mainly across private land which is not generally open to the public.
 There was a mixture of open views, woodland, parkland with some optional jumps along the way.
 The day was completed by a delicious BBQ at the start/finish as well as a refreshment stop half way along the twelve mile route.
 All the feedback from the ride participants has been very positive.

-Thank you to landowners, hunt supporters, hunt staff and many other friends and family who all gave their time and help to make it a hugely successful day to raise money for the Herts Air Ambulance.
+A big thank you to landowners, hunt supporters, hunt staff and many other friends and family who all gave their time and help to make it a hugely successful day to raise money for the Herts Air Ambulance.